anderssv/the-example/doc/tttd.md

 When you have changes in data structures or logic how many places do you have to fix issues?
 TTTD will _reduce_ that.
 Object Mother helps, but this is the missing companion to that.

-This is a small example, but these are the kind of changes that will ripple through your system and tests and make re-factorings slower and more error prone. :smiley:
+This is a small example, but these are the kind of changes that will ripple through your system and tests and make re-factoring slower and more error prone. :smiley:

 It will also update all the data-structures that you don't really need (or know that you need) in your tests such that you are testing a much more consistent state in your domain all the time.